albertmas/GameEngines/README.md

 - Quadtree
 - Mouse Picking
 - ModuleAudio

+##  WWise Integration

+On the third assignment we have been integrating [Wwise](https://www.audiokinetic.com/products/wwise/) library in order to use it in our engine.

 ## For the development of this engine, we have used the following libraries:
 - [DeviceId](https://github.com/MatthewKing/DeviceId) Version Deceber 2015: